apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 .. note::

-   ``--fusemount`` functionality was present in a hidden preview state from apptainer 3.4.
-The behavior has changed for the final supported version introduced in apptainer 3.6.
+   ``--fusemount`` functionality has evolved from a previous hidden preview state to a fully supported behavior as of now.

 FUSE mount definitions
 ======================

-A fusemount definition for apptainer consists of 3 parts:
+A fusemount definition for Apptainer consists of 3 parts:

 .. code-block:: none